-After getting started in Germany, it’s important to do a check-up of what kinds of insurances you need in your new country!
-Items break and accidents happen, so it’s important to make sure you and your belongings are well covered.
-Let’s take a look at all the various kinds of insurance you should consider soon after your arrival in Germany.
+After getting started in Germany, it’s important to do a check-up of what kinds of insurances you need!
+Items break and accidents happen, so it’s important to make sure you and your belongings are well-covered.
+Let’s take a look at all the various kinds of insurance you should consider after moving to Germany.

 There are a number of insurances you’re required to contribute to if you’re working in Deutschland.
-If you’ve taken a good look at your payslip, it should mention that you’re paying quite a pretty penny in contribution to social security in Germany, so you’re already covered for health insurance, unemployment and your pension simply by being employed!
-Even better is that your employer matches your contributions as well.
-Additionally, you’ll need to have some insurance in order to legally drive your car or motorcycle as well!
+Taking a good look at your payslip, you should see that you’re paying quite a pretty penny in contribution to social security in Germany.
+So you’re already covered for health insurance, unemployment and your pension simply by working in Germany!
+What's even better is that your employer matches your contributions as well.
+You’ll also need to have some insurance in order to drive your vehicle.

 In overview, the mandatory insurance coverage in Germany include:

-That said, there’s more than just health insurance to think about, as well as the fact that not everyone works on an employment contract basis.
+That said, there’s more than just the mandatory insurances to think about.
 So, here are some of the other insurances that we recommend for anyone living in Germany and why you should get them.

-This insurance covers your income if you are suddenly unable to work due to a disability”
+This insurance covers your income if you're suddenly unable to work because of a disability.”

 If you’re working, then a Berufsunfähigkeitsversicherung is a must-have for you.
-This insurance covers your income if you are suddenly unable to work due to a disability.
-And yes, a depression, burnout or back injury from sitting in a chair all day will just as quickly see you unable to work as a physical injury stemming from a work-related accident.
-You already pay a small mandatory disability contribution if you’re employed, but since this is usually not enough to compensate for the loss of your ability to work, supplementary insurance is highly recommended.
+This insurance covers your income if you're become unfit to work because of a disability.
+If you're employed, you already pay a small mandatory disability contribution, but since this is usually not enough to compensate for the loss of your ability to work, supplementary insurance is highly recommended.

-With a proper life insurance policy in place, your loved one(s) won’t find a financial hell waiting for them”
+With a life insurance policy in place, your loved one(s) won’t find themselves in a tight spot if the worst happens.”

-If you’re the sole breadwinner in the family or when you and your partner have a mortgage, it’s a good idea to set up life insurance.
-With a proper life insurance policy in place, your loved one(s) won’t find a financial hell waiting for them if something happens to you.
-This way you can rest assured that your partner won’t have to sell your house and that your surviving dependents will not face a massive drop in income that sees many suddenly single parents descend into poverty.
+If you’re a one-income family or you're getting a mortgage, it’s a good idea to set up life insurance.
+With a proper life insurance policy in place, your loved one(s) won’t find themselves in a tough financial situation if something happens to you.

-Rechtsschutzversichering is an insurance that will insure you if you need to defend yourself against legal action.
-It covers the cost of a lawyer if you need it, for example, if someone makes a claim for damages against you.
+Rechtsschutzversichering will insure you if you need to defend yourself against legal action.
+It covers the cost of a lawyer if you need it.
 Make sure you check the areas of coverage, and whether you’re not already insured for legal proceedings by other means, such as the way union membership insures you during labour law proceedings.

-This way, you’re covered for any damage your dog causes if it ever mistaking my ankles for a chew toy”
+This way, you’re covered for any damage your might dog cause.”

-Hundehaftpflichtversicherung, another excellent word to play in a German game of Hangman, but also essential if you have one or more four-legged family members living with you in Germany.
-You see, your dog isn’t covered by private liability insurance, so it makes sense to set it up separately.
-In fact, some German states make it a mandatory thing to have if you want to own a dog.
-This way, you’re covered for any damage your dog causes while chasing cats, mistaking my ankles for a chew toy and most other forms of damages you can think of.
+Hundehaftpflichtversicherung is essential if you have 1 or more four-legged family members.
+Your dog isn’t covered by private liability insurance, so it makes sense to set it up separately.
+In fact, some German states make it mandatory to have if you own a dog.
+This way, you’re covered for any damage your dog causes.

 Please reach out to firstname.lastname@example.org if you have any suggestions or inquiries about the content on this page.